gardener/diki/docs/usage/disa-k8s-stig-shoot.md

 Make sure you have [diki installed](../../README.md#Installation) and have a running Gardener shoot cluster.

-We will be using the sample [Partial DISA K8s STIG for Shoots configuration file](../../example/guides/partial-disa-k8s-stig-shoot.yaml) for this run.
+We will be using the sample [DISA K8s STIG for Shoots configuration file](../../example/guides/disa-k8s-stig-shoot.yaml) for this run.

 #### Configuration for the `managedk8s` provider